 We have some BEAUTIFUL new Bee Houses coming out.
-They’re made locally by a disabled veteran so a good amount of proceeds go to him.
+They’re made locally by a disabled veteran so most of the $ go to him.
 He’s sourced some of the wood from an antique trolley car out of Ogden, used in 1910 and then later as a camper for Indian field workers to sleep.
 It’s beautiful!

-We’ve got reeds this year as well, small and large.
+We’ve got reeds this year as well, small, large and mixed.
 We like to mix and match to attract different bees.

 Another new item: FREE BEES!
-To encourage sales of these Bee houses, we will give away a package of a different variety of Solitary bees FREE with every house.
+To encourage sales of these Bee houses, we will give away a package of a different variety of Solitary bees FREE with every house or solitary bee purchase.

 If there’s any questions, call me on my personal cell at anytime.
 (801)244-6994- Susie

 Here’s a few bee boxes we have made and will have available.
 For 2018, we will have the most awesome DIY box.
 Easy to assemble, you can let the kids paint or decorate it and then assemble with a few easy (and included) screws.
 If you are going to stain it, leave it out in bright sun and rain/snow if possible for a few days to help get rid of the stain smell before the bees start to emerge.

 Got something you don’t see?
 Give us a call, text or email.

 Some of the reasons you should order from us: